-- potash (playa) with a certainty of D, and - sodium (non-playa) with a certainty of B.
+- potash (playa) with a certainty level of D, and - sodium (non-playa) with a certainty level of B.

 The proposed withdrawal areas may include salable mineral potentials of high, moderate, or low.
 For this analysis, salable minerals with low potential are not discussed because they are not considered to be significant.
-The following analysis describes the areas and occurrences of these mineral resources.
-Salable resources are listed Table 3.3-5.
+The following analysis describes the districts and occurrences of potential salable mineral resources, which are listed in Table 3.3-6.